 A regional mechanism that can effectively support and/or fund the development of statistics can provide resources to assist countries across the board.
-It can focus on the operational aspects of the NSS inclusive of support to the training of staff, enabling the conduct of surveys and censuses in a regionally coordinated approach; capacity-building through South-South cooperation, the sharing of best practices, to augment IT infrastructure and to establish Centres of Excellence for attachment/exchange programmes.
-One best practice is the traditional regionally-coordinated census strategy that supports the conduct of census across the region which includes the sharing of expertise and equipment for data processing, assistance with questionnaire preparation through a common questionnaire and regional training.
+It can focus on the operational aspects of the NSS inclusive of support to the training of staff, enabling the conduct of surveys and censuses in a regionally coordinated approach; capacity-building through South-South co-operation, the sharing of best practices, to augment IT infrastructure and to establish Centres of Excellence for attachment/exchange programmes.
+One best practice is the traditional regionally-coordinated census strategy that supports the conduct of census across the region which includes the sharing of expertise and equipment for data processing, assistance with questionnaire preparation through a common questionnaire that is developed and regional training.
 In sum, the regional mechanism can sustain the statistical development in the long-term and can optimise scarce resources in the strengthening of the national statistical systems including pooling of expertise and enabling its use across countries.
-A key action should be the preparation of a resource mobilisation strategy/activity for supporting the regional mechanism to focus both on resources that countries can make available in kind such as expert staff that can be deployed across the region to assist NSOs in need of support, Training of Trainers programme, the CoE development as centres of training.
+A key action is the preparation of a resource mobilisation strategy for the RSDS that can support the regional mechanism.
+Focus can also be on resources that countries can make available in kind such as expert staff that can be deployed across the region to assist NSOs in need of support, Training of Trainers programme and the CoE development as centres of training.

-&lt;sup>15 From the keynote address delivered by Dr. the Rt.
+14 From the keynote address delivered by Dr. the Rt.
 Hon.
 Keith C. Mitchell, Prime Minister of Grenada, at the Second High Level Advocacy Forum on Statistics